performant-software/Neatline/README.md

   * **Webservice**:
     * _Pros_
       - Free, easy, and fast to get up and running.
 As simple as signing up for an email account.
-No hosting costs or server administration overhead.
+No hosting costs, software installation, or server administration overhead.
 No technical knowledge is necessary.
       - Great for straightforward, GIS-style use cases that require only "real-geography" base layers (satellite imagery, street maps).
 Neatline excels as a drop-in replacement for the custom map-making application in Google maps.
     * _Cons_
       - Can't upload static images or georectified .tiff files to use as base layers.